-I have worked in the graphic arts my entire adult life (going on 13 years now), but I have learned more in the last 3 years at Underbelly Creative than at any other time of my life.
+I have worked in the graphic arts my entire adult life (going on 13 years now), but I have learned more in the last three years at Underbelly Creative than at any other time of my life.
 Anyone who has worked at a small agency knows that part of the fun and part of the challenge is that we take on varying projects and assume different roles.
 I have taken on a few roles during my time at Underbelly.
 My main areas of specialty are Branding and Illustration, but I am getting better at Product Design every day.

 A Little Background